Angelinaaaaaaaaaaaa/LOL-Result-Model-2023/README.md

 - `firstmidtower`
 - `firsttothreetowers`
 - `dpm`
+- `xpdiffat10`
 - `xpdiffat15`
+- `golddiff10`
+- `golddiff15`
 - `turretplates_diff`
-- `natural_resource` (same calculation process as last project and we compute difference in natural resources to address the “time of prediction”  problem)
+- `natural_resource` (same calculation process as Side-Analysis-of-League-Of-Legends-2023 and we compute difference in natural resources to address the “time of prediction”  problem)

 ,which can all be obtained in the process of a game.